Skip navigation links

 [ENDINFLOW]

-Several options are available to set conditions at arbitrary inflow boundaries.
-The default is uniform inflow (i.e., no boundary layer) at the conditions that are set using the FREESTREAM keyword.
-Other options are selected by using either of the equivalent keywords ARBITRARY INFLOW or DIFFUSER INFLOW.
+Several options are available to set boundary conditions at arbitrary inflow boundaries.
+At one time, the default setting was uniform inflow (i.e., no boundary layer) at the conditions that are set using the FREESTREAM keyword.
+However, many users obtained unintended results simply because they forgot to supply the actual arbitrary inflow conditions.
+To remedy this problem, the default option was eliminated and users must now explicitly specify flow conditions for every arbitrary inflow using the ARBITRARY INFLOW or DIFFUSER INFLOW keyword block.

-The remaining lines select the specific type of inflow data to be provided.
-Discussion of the input data for each of these options is grouped into sections labeled "Control Functions", "Condition Specification", and "Special Capabilities".
+The lines within the keyword block select the specific type of inflow data to be provided.
+Discussion of the input data for each of these options is grouped into sections labeled "Control Functions", "Zone Specification", "Condition Specification", and "Special Capabilities".
 These keywords can start in any column.
 Generally, they should be indented from the ARBITRARY INFLOW keyword to set them apart.

 Note: The GAS keyword and the CHEMISTRY keyword block, if used, must come before the ARBITRARY INFLOW keyword block in the input data (.dat) file.